temporalio/maru/README.md

 Here are all the parameters you may configure:

+- `steps` - An array that defines one or more steps of the load test.
-- `scenario.count` - The total number of target worflow executions for a bench run.
+- `steps[i].count` - The total number of target worflow executions for a bench run.
-- `scenario.ratePerSecond` - The maximum number of workflow executions to start per second (rate limiting).
+- `steps[i].ratePerSecond` - The maximum number of workflow executions to start per second (rate limiting).
 By default, no rate limiting applies.
-- `scenario.concurrency` - The number of parallel activities that bench will use to start target workflows.
+- `steps[i].concurrency` - The number of parallel activities that bench will use to start target workflows.
 Can be useful when `ratePerSecond` is too high for a single activity to keep up.
 Defaults to `1`.
 - `workflow.name` - The name of a workflow to be used as the testing target.
-The bench will start `scenario.count` of these workflows.
+The bench will start `step[*].count` of these workflows.
 - `workflow.args` - Arguments to send to the target workflows.
 This must match the shape of the target workflow's inputs.
 - `report.intervalInSeconds` - The resolution of execution statistics in the resulting report.
 Defaults to 1 minute.